BradleyCodeU/bradleycodeu.github.io/_apcsp/turtleart/turtleArgumentsAndShapes.md

 Finally, create a function named main().
 In this function, you will call your 3 functions and provide different arguments to demonstrate the custom shapes.
 The main function should contain at least 6 function calls.

+NOTE: Do NOT ask for user input.
+Code 2 methods for each function inside of main.

 Here is an example with two pentagons, two houses, and two rectangles...

 ![example 1 pentagons, houses, and rectangles](/apcsp/turtleart/trtArguments1.png)